Best Running Gloves of 2025

 • Not warm enough for sub-freezing temperatures

-The ReflecToes Reflective Running Gloves are among our top picks for gloves for the Best Reflective Running Gear guide.
-Like many of our favorites on this list, these gloves have a grippy silicone material on the palm that helps hold onto trekking poles, a dog leash, or a post-run cup of coffee.
+The ReflecToes Reflective Running Gloves are our top pick for gloves in our Best Reflective Running Gear guide.
+Like many of our favorites gloves, these have a grippy silicone material on the palm that helps hold onto trekking poles, a dog leash, or a post-run cup of coffee.
 They also have touchscreen capability, which works about as well as other touchscreen gloves as long as they fit properly.
-And they’re easy to slide on and off, even with sweaty hands midway through a run.0
+We also appreciated that they’re easy to slide on and off, even with sweaty hands midway through a run.

 The gloves’ bright, fluorescent day-glow color provides visibility in daylight or low-light conditions, and the reflective material across the top of the hands really pops when it catches light from a car headlight or headlamp in low light.

 Although lined with soft fleece that provides warmth on brisk days, these gloves are inadequate for running in sub-freezing temperatures.
-However, they’re perfect for the shoulder season when the window of daylight for running is getting much shorter, but the weather hasn’t fully turned yet.
+However, they’re perfect for the shoulder season when temperatures are chilly, but the weather hasn’t fully turned yet.
 And if you’re running on streets with car traffic where visibility is paramount, these gloves can help you stay seen — and hopefully safe.

 Shop the ReflecToes Reflective Running Gloves